PolscienceAntwerp/PolscienceAntwerp.github.io/content/post/2022_09_07_post/index.md

 The Flemish Parliament makes its database available via web services: <http://ws.vlpar.be/e/opendata/api>.
 These data are open and free to use without restrictions.
 The **flempar R-package** is made for querying the web API.
 It parses the API responses and transforms JSON into a useful object (i.e. data frame) for the end-user.

-This R-package is the result of a collaboration between Wouter Van Dooren, Evelien Willems, both from the Department of Political Science at the University of Antwerp, and Frederik Heylen, founder of [Datamarinier](https://datamarinier.be/).
+This R-package is the result of a collaboration between Wouter Van Dooren, Evelien Willems, both from the [Department of Political Science](https://www.uantwerpen.be/nl/overuantwerpen/faculteiten/faculteit-sociale-wetenschappen/organisatie/departementen/politieke-wetenschap/) at the University of Antwerp , and Frederik Heylen, founder of [Datamarinier](https://datamarinier.be/).

 In this series of blog posts, we are going to use the **flempar** package to collect and analyze: